CyberReboot/vent/docs/source/build_plugin.rst

 Example Custom Vent Plugin
 ==========================
-Let's create a Vent plugin that uses ``cat`` to output the contents of a ``.example`` file.
+Let's create a simple Vent plugin that uses ``cat`` to output the contents of a ``.example`` file.
 Let's create a ``vent_plugin_example`` and enter it.

 First, let's create a simple ``bash`` script that will ``cat`` the contents of a